 The i4 is not really directly comparable to the Tesla Model 3 due to its cheaper price point, likewise, the Hyundai IONIQ 5 and KIA EV6 are cheaper options that actually provide a similar range/towing capacity along with a faster DC rapid charging rate.
 Though while I personally would have no problem picking a Hyundai over a BMW, for the majority of the BMW target customer base that’s not a relevant comparison, and I’m not going to argue that point either.

-At this moment just based on specs before we have test drives of the BMW i4 and more real-world range tests available I think the i4 is a respectable effort from BMW.
+At this moment just based on specs before we have sufficient real-world data on the BMW i4 I think the i4 is a respectable effort from BMW.
 I also think the 1,600 kg towing capacity is about right for a dedicated EV of this size/vehicle type.
-I’ll update this article in the future with reviews on the BMW i4 when available.